bbauska/UC-Davis-Inter-jQuery/readme.md

 interesting content and I think you&apos;re going to get a lot out of it.
 I look forward to doing it with you.
 Let&apos;s get started.

-# 3.02 Introduction to Objects and Data in JS (5:52) {#introduction-to-objects-and-data-in-js-552 .unnumbered}
+# 3.02 Introduction to Objects and Data in JS (5:52)

 ![](./images/webp/image523.webp){width="4.0in"
 height="2.261111111111111in"}